tuannvm/cursor-demo/README.md

-# TRD-to-GitHub-Issues Automation Demo
+# TRD-to-GitHub-Issues Automation with Cursor CLI

-This repository demonstrates an automated GitHub Actions workflow that converts Technical Requirements Documents (TRDs) into actionable GitHub issues and generates pull requests using Cursor CLI.
+This repository demonstrates how to use **Cursor CLI** in GitHub Actions to automate the conversion of Technical Requirements Documents (TRDs) into actionable GitHub issues and generate implementation code automatically.

 ## Overview

 The system provides two main automation flows:

-1. **TRD → Issues**: Convert TRD documents from pull requests into GitHub issues
+1. **TRD → Issues**: Cursor CLI analyzes TRD documents and creates structured GitHub issues
-2. **Issue → PR**: Generate pull requests when issues are labeled for implementation
+2. **Issue → PR**: Cursor CLI reads issue requirements and generates working code implementation

 ## Workflow Architecture